nikhil-samuel/bgla-claims-processing-app/README.md

 ## Overview

 This application provides a user interface for processing insurance claims for BGLA.
-The application allows users to view, submit, and track insurance claims through a streamlined process.
+It follows design specifications from Figma wireframes to create a consistent and user-friendly experience for managing insurance claims.

 ## Features

-- Claims dashboard overview
+- Claims dashboard with statistics and recent claims
+- Pending claims queue for quick access to waiting claims
-- New claim submission
+- New claim submission through guided multi-step form
-- Claim status tracking
+- Detailed claim status tracking
 - Document uploading and management
-- Form validation
+- Form validation with visual feedback
-- User notifications
+- Status indicators for claim progress
+- Responsive design that works on mobile and desktop

 ## User Paths

 The application supports the following primary user paths:

-1. **New Claim Submission**
-   - User logs in and navigates to the dashboard
-   - User clicks "Submit New Claim" to start the process
-   - User completes the three-step form:
-     - Step 1: Enter claim details (type, policy number, patient info, provider, amount)
-     - Step 2: Upload supporting documents
-     - Step 3: Review and submit the claim
-   - User receives confirmation of successful submission

-2. **Claim Status Tracking**
-   - User logs in and navigates to the dashboard to see recent claims
-   - User can view all claims by clicking "Claims" in the navigation
-   - User selects a specific claim to view its detailed status
-   - User can track the claim's progress through the timeline tab
-   - User can communicate with BGLA through the messages tab

-3. **Document Management**
-   - User navigates to "Documents" section
-   - User can view all previously uploaded documents
-   - User can upload new documents by clicking "Upload Document"
-   - User associates documents with specific claims
-   - User can download or delete existing documents
+### 1. Dashboard Overview
+   - View key statistics (total claims, in progress, approved, requires attention)
+   - See pending claims in a card-based queue view
+   - Access recent claims in a tabular format
+   - Quick links to common actions

+### 2. Claims Queue View
+   - View all pending claims requiring attention
+   - Filter claims by various criteria
+   - See claim metadata (patient, type, amount)
+   - Status indicators to show processing state

+### 3. New Claim Submission
+   - Multi-step form with clear progress indication:
+     - Step 1: Policy & Member information (pre-populated from system)
+     - Step 2: Claim details (type, dates, medical information)
+     - Step 3: Review and submit
+   - Form validation with immediate feedback
+   - Document upload capabilities
+   - Success confirmation after submission

+### 4. Claim Details
+   - View all information about a specific claim
+   - Track claim status through visual timeline
+   - Access uploaded documents
+   - Exchange messages with administrators
+   - See information organized in tabs for easy navigation

+### 5. Document Management
+   - Upload and organize claim-related documents
+   - Associate documents with specific claims
+   - View and download existing documents

+## Design System

+The application implements a design system based on the Figma wireframes with:

+- **Colors**:
+  - Primary blue (#1677FF) for key actions and active states
+  - Success green (#52C41A) for approved status
+  - Warning amber (#FAAD14) for pending status
+  - Error red (#FF4D4F) for rejected status
+  - Neutral grays for text hierarchy

+- **Components**:
+  - Status tags with icons for claim states
+  - Form fields with validation states (success/error)
+  - Collapsible section cards for organizing forms
+  - Claim cards for consistent display in queues
+  - Multi-step form progress indicators

+- **Patterns**:
+  - Consistent feedback for user actions
+  - Progressive disclosure for complex forms
+  - Card-based interfaces for summarizing information
+  - Tabbed interfaces for organizing detailed content

 ## Technology Stack